 - We must use our voice.
 MetroLab’s biggest asset is its network, serving as a platform through which we can both share information and also cultivate norms.
-We commit to using racial justice frames in our network and network support activities through programming focused on racial justice, intentionally lifting the voices of scholars and public servants who are Black, Indigenous, and People of Color (BIPOC), and cultivating a network culture that acknowledges and upholds that Black Lives Matter.
+We commit to using racial justice frames in our network and network support activities through programming focused on racial justice, intentionally lifting the voices of BIPOC (Black, Indiginous, and People of Color) scholars and public servants, and cultivating a network culture that acknowledges and upholds that Black Lives Matter.
 In addition, we recognize that civic-university partnerships ultimately serve the local community, and we commit to lifting up and supporting our members who rise as institutional leaders during times of racial injustice, in their capacities as researchers, employers, and residents.

 - We must step up, and we must step back.
 MetroLab is a leader in the civic research domain.
 We commit to keeping equity and racial justice issues at the fore as part of our larger institutional partnerships, inclusive of how we invest in local communities as part of in-person events.
 As leaders, it is incumbent upon us to understand when others are more prepared, equipped, and ready to lead.
 We commit to identifying partners with expertise of all kinds and to supporting our partners’ projects that reflect on-the-ground priorities in cities and communities.

 - We must actively cultivate and uplift BIPOC civic research leaders.
 MetroLab is dedicated to cultivating civic research leaders of all kinds, but we recognize the multiple systemic barriers inherent to our civic and academic institutions in cultivating and promoting BIPOC civic researchers and their work.
 We commit to critically approaching long-held racially-biased beliefs and processes inherent to these institutions and to actively participating in the reimagination and rebuilding of these institutions or their alternatives such that barriers to BIPOC civic researchers are removed.